npm-simplified/simplified/docs/content-type.md

 -- (boolean) `archive`

 Optional.
-Use only when setting or disabling the content type's archive.
+Use only when setting or disabling the content type's public archive.

 -- (boolean) `page`

 Optional.
-Use only when setting or disabling the content type's content page.
+Use only when setting or disabling content's individual page view.

 -- (boolean) `comments`